Monday Morning Math Clinics

 - Algebra

 - Algebra is used throughout university mathematics courses.
 In algebra, symbols and arithmetic operations work together to make meaning.
-In the clinic we will review what mathematical expressions are, how to manipulate them successfully, and common techniques to use.
+In the clinic we will review what mathematical expressions are, how to manipulate them correctly, and common techniques to use.
+Skills reviewed include: laws of exponents, factoring, rational expressions and polynomial long division.

 - Equations

 - Equations are used often in mathematics.
 They are mathematical statements that two expressions are equal to each other.
 They model real life situations and relationships.
-In the clinic we will review how to solve various types of equations (quadratic, rational, systems of linear equations…) and will review inequalities and how to solve them.
-The techniques reviewed are used commonly used and important to understand well.
+In the clinic we will review how to solve various types of equations (quadratic, rational, systems of linear equations…) as well as inequalities.
+The techniques reviewed are commonly used and important to fully understand.

 - Functions

 - Functions describe specific relations between things and can be used to accurately describe and model lots of real-life scenarios and relationships.
-In the clinic we will refresh your understanding of what a function is; review standard functions, their characteristics and their graphs; and then explore function transformations, composition, and inverses.
+In the clinic we will refresh your understanding of: what a function is; standard functions, their characteristics and their graphs; and function transformations, composition, and inverses.

 - Exponential & Logarithmic Functions